-Today, thought I'd answer a few questions about my fandoms of choice.
-On Tumblr, they think of Sherlock, Doctor Who, and Supernatural as the fandom trifecta, but to me right now, the fandom trifecta is Harry Potter, Doctor Who, and The Hunger Games.
-They are what most my questions will be about. *Spoilers ahoy*
+Today I'm answering a few questions about my fandoms of choice.
+On Tumblr, the fandom trifecta is Sherlock, Doctor Who, and Supernatural, but to me right now, the fandom trifecta is Harry Potter, Doctor Who, and The Hunger Games.
+They are what most my questions will be about.

 What was the first HP book you read?

 The Chamber of Secrets, actually.
 I decided, since I'd seen the first movie, just to start on the second book.
-I went back after and read through the first.
+I went back after and read through the first later, of course!.

-Which is your favorite and least favorite HP book?
+Which are your favorite and least favorite HP books?

-For most favorite, for a long time it was The Prisoner of Azkaban, but then The Half-Blood Prince came out... and then The Deathly Hallows.
-Haha. :) I used to quite dislike The Order of the Phoenix; I thought it was too angsty and dark.
-Now I understand it, partly because of the movie but also because I've been to angsty teenagerland myself.
+For a long time, my most favorite was The Prisoner of Azkaban, but then The Half-Blood Prince came out... and then The Deathly Hallows...
+LOL.
+I used to quite dislike The Order of the Phoenix.
+I thought it was too angsty and dark.
+Now I understand it because of the movie and because I've been to angsty teenagerland myself.
 So I don't really have a least favorite anymore!

 Which HP character is your favorite?
 Which is your least?

-For favorite, Hermione, obviously.
-I also really like McGonagall and Luna and Neville and Lupin and Lily and James and Fred...
-For least favorite, Umbridge, of course, closely followed by Rita Skeeter and Bellatrix Lestrange.
+My favorite is Hermione, obviously.
+I also really like McGonagall and Luna and Neville and Lupin and Lily and James and Fred.
+My least favorite is Umbridge, of course, closely followed by Rita Skeeter and Bellatrix Lestrange.

-Just another post idea in order to be interesting and reveal some more stuff about me!
 Today, I'll be showing you my Amazon Wishlist(s), which have all the things that I want on them.
-Hopefully you'll find some stuff you like: after all, there are some books and stuff on this list! *For an April 2015 updated version of this list, see this post.*
+Hopefully you'll find some stuff you like too!

 Writing Realistic Characters

-I figured it'd be a good idea to tell you which blogs I follow.
-There are a good fair amount of them.
+I figured it'd be a good idea to share the blogs I follow.
+There are a fair amount of them.
 I think it's important to keep up with the writing community and industry, and this is how I do it!
-Through these kind of resources, I've been able to give myself lots of opportunity for growth and learning.
+Through these kind of resources, I've given myself lots of opportunity for growth and learning.
 For example, right now, I'm attending the free online writing conference, WriteOnCon, which is completely brilliant.
 You should check that out as well, if you get the chance.
-You learn so much from these sort of things.

 Keeps you up to date on industry news.

-Also looks at industry news, along with some new releases and relevant blog posts elsewhere.
+Also looks at industry news, along with some new releases and relevant posts throughout

-So this post is going to be about one of the biggest issues in the writing/reading world, which I imagine is also an issue in the rest of the art world.
-But this isn't any normal post on this issue.
-No. This is a post on how bad I am at having this issue.
+This post is going to be about one of the biggest issues in the writing/reading world, which I imagine is also an issue in the rest of the art world.
+It's going to be about my own experience with having this issue.

-Teachers are also a huge part of any child's development and history.
-We all have teachers who have inspired us, and teachers who have dragged us down.
-People who don't value education don't understand life.
-So to be true to my past and to the education system, I figured I'd tell you about some of the teachers I've hated and loved.
-Those I've loved will be referenced by names, the ones I didn't won't.
+Teachers aren't the only people important to education, but they do play a huge role.
+We all have teachers who have inspired us and teachers who have dragged us down.
+So I figured today I'd tell you about some of the teachers I've had whom I liked and disliked.
+The good ones will be listed by name, while the bad ones will not.

 Elementary School Teachers

 In second grade, I had Miss Shelly, who I liked a lot.
 I was in her class for second and most of third grade.
-She was kind and gave me lots of opportunities to work with my natural intelligence to help the other kids and expand my own knowledge.
+She was compassionate, and she gave me lots of opportunities to use my natural intelligence to help the other kids and expand my own knowledge.
 One of the reasons I liked her so much (and a common reason for me liking teachers) is that she trusted me to learn on my own.
 Some teachers always hang all over you, and they get annoyed if you get ahead of them.
 It's not cool.
 Let kids work at a pace that works for them!

 Why I Hate James Pat...